-Choosing the Right Bread for The South Beach Diet: World Bread Day
+Choosing the Right Bread for a Low-Glycemic Diet: World Bread Day

-If you’re doing the South Beach Diet, you should also think about what else you’ll be eating that day before you reach for the bread.
+If you’re wanting bread and doing the South Beach Diet or another carb-conscious or low-glycemic diet, you should also think about what else you’ll be eating that day before you reach for the bread.
 It’s not overly complicated, but there are a few things to remember.
 This post will share a few things I’ve learned.

 FLOUR IS MOST IMPORTANT